pantheon-systems/documentation/source/_docs/faq.md

 ### Can Pantheon run sites on highly available server clusters?

 Yes.
 Pantheon sites run on a highly available clustered infrastructure.
-The primary upstream provider is Rackspace.
+The primary upstream provider is Google Cloud Platform.

 ### Can I use my own Git repository (e.g GitHub)?